Can Meditation Help with Ehlers-Danlos Syndrome and HSD? A Complete Guide for Beginners

 Pain and instability create constant alerts.
 Joint instability and subluxations can keep the brain in monitoring mode.
 This can contribute to sympathetic dominance.

 Many people live in a chronic fight or flight without realizing it.
 I certainly did for most of my life.
 The vagus nerve can struggle to downregulate.
-The decreases the body’s ability to rest, digest, heal, and process pain signals calmly.
+It decreases the body’s ability to rest, digest, heal, and process pain signals calmly.

 Over time, central sensitization can occur, and the brain becomes more sensitive to pain, pressure, and movement.
 We call this nociplastic pain now.